dervish77/MiniCPU/README.md

 ### Instruction Model

 MiniCPU instructions are either one byte or two bytes.
+One byte instructions either specify the entire opcode in the single byte or incorporate the register to be used as the lower nibble of the opcode.
 Two byte instructions use the second byte to specify an address in instruction RAM or a data value to be loaded as an immediate operand.
-One byte instructions tbd.

 ```
   OPERATION